Got poor circulation in feet, legs or hands? There are several root causes. Learn what you can do to improve poor blood circulation.

 What to eat and drink for poor circulation

 Certain foods and drinks can also help improve circulation.
-Try incorporating more coconut oil, cayenne pepper, ginger, garlic, onion, wild salmon, grass-fed beef, and green tea.
+Try incorporating more coconut oil, cayenne pepper, ginger, garlic, onion, wild salmon, and green tea.
 Last but not least, is nearly everybody’s favorite: chocolate.